Bill Gottlieb has spent his lifetime learning about and writing about health—and helping millions of Americans achieve their health goals.

 - Written hundreds of articles for many national publications, including Prevention, Reader’s Digest, Bottom Line Personal and Bottom Line Health, Self, Men’s Health and Natural Solutions.

-- Worked as an editorial and marketing consultant for many companies, including Time-Warner, Hearst and Boardroom Inc.
+- Worked as an editorial and marketing consultant for many companies, including Time Home Entertainment, Hearst, Healthy Directions and Bottom Line Publications.

 - Formed the book packaging and editorial consulting company, Good For You Books, which packaged the award-winning Healing Spices (Sterling, 2011).

-- Trained as a Holistic Health Coach with the Institute for Integrative Nutrition.
+- Trained as a Health Coach with the Institute for Integrative Nutrition.